Owlstone

 Series C in 2020

-Crestone is a clinical-stage biopharmaceutical company focused on developing novel small molecule drugs for serious bacterial infections.
-Its research pipeline includes treatments for Clostridium difficile, antibiotic-resistant Gram-positive infections, and tuberculosis.
-The company aims to address significant unmet medical needs by utilizing innovative mechanisms in its drug candidates, which are designed to disrupt the cycle of bacterial growth and resistance.
-Through its efforts, Crestone seeks to enhance treatment outcomes for patients dealing with these challenging infections.
+Crestone is a clinical-stage biopharmaceutical company focused on developing innovative medication candidates for serious bacterial infections.
+The company's research pipeline includes treatments targeting Clostridioides difficile (C. diff), antibiotic-resistant Gram-positive infections, and tuberculosis.
+Crestone's platform features several programs designed to address significant unmet medical needs, utilizing novel mechanisms of action to disrupt bacterial growth and resistance, thereby improving treatment outcomes for patients.

 Laurent Pharmaceuticals